 |Publication No: 5313||Search all ORC publications|

-Temperature dependence of lifetime of 1.3 micron emission from Dy3+-doped Ge-As-S glass modified with very small amount of Ga and CsBr
+Temperature dependence of a lifetime of 1.3 micron emission from Dy3+-doped Ge-As-S glass modified with very small amount of Ga and CsBr

 Yong Gyu Choia, Richard J.Curryb, Dan W.Hewakc